 No matter your tasks, compact loaders are some of the most useful machinery available to contractors and equipment operators.
 Though they are all categorized as compact loaders, skid steer loaders, compact track loaders and compact wheel loaders have some significant differences.
-It’s crucial to understand these differences so you can choose the right option for you.
+It’s crucial to understand these differences so you can choose the right compact loader for you.

 To determine the right loader for your next project, turn to the experienced and knowledgeable representatives at H.O.
 Penn.
 We can help you determine the correct model and whether you should buy or rent your equipment.